biprateep/SolSysSim/README.md

 The code has not been tested on the new Vpython which is significantly different than the "classic" version.

-A PDF file describing the algorithms and results are also added in the repo
+A PDF file describing the algorithms and results is also added in the repo